tnahs/readstor/book/src/01-templates/02-05-name-templates.md

 ## Annotation Name Template

-Defines the file name template to use when the parent template's `context` mode is set to `annotation`.
+Defines the filename template to use when the parent template's `context` mode is set to `annotation`.
 This template has access to the `book` and `annotation` context when its rendered.